tommedema/NodeBasicFFmpeg/README.md

 Node Basic FFmpeg
 ==================

 Basic FFmpeg wrapper __for Linux__, see examples.
-For now, mostly limited for Audio purposes, although it can also be used for video (not tested).
-Requires ffmpeg to be installed.
+For now, mostly limited to Audio purposes, although it can also be used for video (not tested). __Requires ffmpeg and all dependent codecs to be installed__.

 All input should be passed using a readable stream (input stream).